Hero-Hub-Help: YouTube Content Strategy

 These videos are major brand moments – product launches and major announcements.
 These should be limited to no more than a couple of times a year.

-A great example of “Hero Content” is Google’s iconic “Loretta” ad.
+A great example of “Hero Content” is Budweiser’s iconic “Lost Puppy” commercial.

 The ad was promoted heavily across YouTube and had a massive PR push.
 It paid off.
-This piece of hero content has generated more than 66 million views to date.
+On YouTube the ad generated over 30 million views

-“Test Drive” did phenomenally well, it original generated over 70 million views (the original video has been removed by Pepsi).
+“Test Drive” did phenomenally well, it original generated over 70 million views (please note, the original video has since been removed by Pepsi – the video embedded above is a re-upload).

 Pepsi put a lot of effort behind this.
 They got one of their biggest athletes involved.
 They put a ton of PR and media behind it, and it paid off.